vbillys/writing/IROSPaper.md

 of strictness in the criterion for different circumstances.
 The person tracker associate the leg to a person and tracks based on the confidence level that is given by the leg identifier.
-Lastly, our pursuit algorithm is independent of map, regulate the gentleness of the approach, and could be used to avoid obstacle while pursuing the target person.
+Lastly, our pursuit algorithm could regulate the aggressiveness of the approach, and could be used to avoid obstacle while pursuing the target person.

-The work presented in this paper is a step towards a service robot that intelligently and politely follows a person in crowded public spaces.
-Such robot would have limitless potential application in the area of human service robotics.
+The work presented in this paper is a step towards a service robot that intelligently and gently follows a person in crowded public spaces.